jackr276/mempool/README.md

 ```
 THREAD SAFE: YES

 The `mempool_realloc` function reallocates a chunk of previously allocated memory pointed to by `ptr` to be of size `num_bytes`. `mempool_realloc` does not support downsizing, so `num_bytes` must always be larger than the previous size of the allocated block.
-This function is thread safe.
+This function is thread safe with regards to the mempool pointer.

 6.) mempool_free
 ```c